Near Optimal Bounds for Replacement Paths and Related Problems in the CONGEST Model: Path and Cycle Construction

-In the on-the-fly model, we do not store any information at the nodes other than $s$, and we store information about the deviating vertices $u$ or $(u,v)$ for each replacement path at $s$.
-Once the failing edge is known, $s$ is notified of the failure in at most $h_{st}$ rounds.
-Node $s$ computes the correct deviating vertex $u$ and sends this information down its shortest path tree until it reaches $u$ in $h_{rep}$ rounds.
-The next vertex information about $P_s(s,u)$ is computed starting from the parent of $u$ through the shortest path to $s$ as described previously in $h_{rep}$ rounds.
-Now every node knows its next vertex on the replacement path and messages can be sent in $O(h_{rep})$ rounds, and the construction takes a total of $h_{st}+3h_{rep}$ rounds.
-Construction in the routing table model takes $h_{st} + h_{rep}$ rounds, so the on-the-fly construction uses only a constant factor more rounds than the routing table model with no space required at vertices other than $s$.

-For the unweighted case, we use the same algorithm but $h_{rep}$ is $O(D)$ since both $h_{su}$ and $h_{ut}$ are at most $D$.
+For the unweighted case, we use the same algorithm but $h_{rep} \le 2D+1$ since both $s$-$u$ and $u$-$t$ shortest paths have at most $D$ hops for any vertex $u$.
 So, we need $O(D)$ rounds to compute routing tables, which is the same round complexity needed to compute replacement path weights.

-We have the same on-the-fly algorithm which takes only a constant factor more rounds compared to using the routing tables.
+\textbf{On-the-fly Model}: In this model, once the edge that has failed is known, this information is broadcast and the nodes should determine a replacement path for this failed edge without storing the entire routing table.
+For undirected graphs, we are able to use only $O(1)$ words of storage per node while establishing communication along a replacement path in $h_{st} + 3h_{rep}$ rounds (which is only a constant factor higher than routing tables).
+The advantage here is that it may not be necessary to store $h_{st}$ words of information for the entire routing table at every node, and this model is preferable if space is a concern.